 INTRODUCTION | GUIDE | MAP | RELATED POSTS

 Eating good sushi in Saigon needn’t burn a hole in your pocket.
-The last couple of years has seen an explosion of good-quality yet reasonably-priced sushi joints all over town.
-In many cases, the standard of food is on a par with the city’s more established (and pricey) sushi restaurants.
-Décor is cheap and cheerful, ambience is informal and fun, and customers are young and convivial: welcome to Saigon’s budget sushi scene.
+The last few of years has seen an explosion of good-quality yet reasonably-priced sushi joints all over town.
+In many cases, the standard and freshness of food is on a par with the city’s more established (and pricey) sushi restaurants.
+Décor is often (but not always) cheap and cheerful, ambience is informal and fun, and customers are young and convivial: welcome to Saigon’s budget sushi scene.

 BUDGET SUSHI IN SAIGON

-4 of My Favourite Places for Raw Fish at Rock-bottom Prices:
+5 of My Favourite Places for Raw Fish at Rock-bottom Prices

 1: SUSHI NHÍ

 Opened in 2014, Sushi Nhí is fabulous.
-Squeezed into a tiny shopfront on a classic local neighbourhood food street, Sushi Nhí makes a mockery of expensive, formal sushi restaurants.
-The quality, variety and presentation is excellent.
-The ambience is low-key but comfortable.
-The staff and chefs are young, gracious and polite.
-Prices are reasonable and ingredients are crisp, fresh, and melt-in-your-mouth delicious.
-Over the last year – since business has been booming – they’ve added a few comforts, such as air-con, Tiger Beer on tap, and a lovely lantern-lit kiosk out front.
-Hân, a chirpy, attractive, and highly organised 28 year-old woman, runs the show.
-Sushi Nhí is popular with Saigon’s youth, middle-class families, and a spattering of foreign expats.
+Recently relocated (for the second time: both times just a couple of doors up from its original location) and completed redecorated, Sushi Nhí makes a mockery of expensive, formal sushi restaurants.
+Not only that, but Sushi Nhi has now expanded; opening a new restaurant on Tran Nao Street, in District 2.
+The original location, on Nguyen Cong Tru Street, is right in the middle of a classic local neighbourhood, on a great food street.
+The quality, variety and presentation at Sushi Nhi is excellent.
+Even since its makeover (now boasting indoor seating on comfortable, modern furniture on three levels), the ambience is pleasantly low-key.
+The staff and chefs are young, gracious and polite – there’s the sense that they’re proud of the work they do.
+Prices are very reasonable and ingredients are crisp, fresh, and melt-in-your-mouth delicious.
+Over the last couple years – since business has been booming – they’ve added many comforts and extras, such as air-con, a sushi bar, ink-and-water paintings on the walls, Tiger Beer on tap, and excellent carafes of Japanese-style plumb wine (unfortunately, they’ve also added sugary pop music).
+Hân, a chirpy, attractive, and highly organised woman in her late twenties, runs the show on the ground.
+Sushi Nhí is popular with Saigon’s youth, middle-class families, and, increasingly, foreign expats.
 It’s ridiculously good.

 2: SUSHI KO

-On the lively, trendy, street food boulevard that is Vinh Khanh Street in District 4, Sushi Ko is in a prime position.
-Surrounded on all sides by well-established Vietnamese seafood restaurants, Sushi Ko’s Japanese menu has been pulling in crowds of young Vietnamese and expats for over a year now.
+Now with at at least three different locations across Saigon, Sushi Ko is an amazing success.
+The original restaurant, on the lively, trendy, street food mecca of Vinh Khanh Street in District 4, is a prime location.
+Surrounded on all sides by well-established Vietnamese seafood restaurants, Sushi Ko’s Japanese menu has been pulling in crowds of young Vietnamese and expats for several years now.
 It has all the buzz and atmosphere you’d expect from a Vinh Khanh establishment: the echo of blaring street-karaoke; clouds of cooking smoke drifting from roadside barbecues; and the raucous cacophony of passing traffic and excited diners.
 The menu is extensive but prices are higher here than other places in this list.
-There’s plenty of outside and inside seating – Sushi Ko is bigger and badder than most budget sushi joints: the fish is richer, the soy sauce is saltier, and the wasabi is wickedly hot.
-However, you should get here early, because by 8pm the quality tends to drop slightly: the seaweed loses its crispness and becomes rubbery, and the fish loses its shine.
+There’s plenty of outside and inside seating available.
+As a result of its expansion, Sushi Ko is now much bigger than most budget sushi joints in Saigon: in fact, it’s newer locations are pretty fancy places.
+Compared to other sushi joints in town, the fish is richer, the soy sauce saltier, and the wasabi wickedly hot at Sushi Ko.
+However, you should try to get here early, because by 8pm the quality tends to drop slightly: the seaweed loses its crispness and becomes rubbery, and the fish loses its shine.

 3: SUSHI HƯNG